History

 Overview

-The 4th Canadian (Armoured) Division, free of the close-in terrain and high force concentrations in Normandy, enjoyed a long advance from Normandy into Belgium alongside the British 2nd Army in the opening weeks of Sep 1944.
-On 6 Sep, the division was organized into two battle groups: STEWART Force and MONCEL Force and tasked with pursuing the retreating German armies; the Canadians were to advance on Eeklo, a town northwest of Ghent while the divisional recce unit, the 12th Manitoba Dragoons, was to reconnoiter the coast.
+The 4th Canadian (Armoured) Division, free of the close-in terrain and high force concentrations in Normandy, enjoyed a long advance from Normandy into Belgium alongside the British 2nd Army in the opening weeks of September 1944.
+On 6 September, the division was organized into two battle groups: STEWART Force and MONCEL Force and tasked with pursuing the retreating German armies.
+The Canadians were to advance on Eeklo, a town northwest of Ghent while the divisional recce unit, the 12th Manitoba Dragoons, was to reconnoiter the coast.
 After the battle at Moerbrugge, the Algonquins were ordered ahead to Moerkerke in order to gain a bridgehead over the Leopold Canal.

 German Forces